AnkushGitRepo/ReWear/README.md

 To set up and run this project, please refer to the [Setup and Installation Guide](SETUP.md).

-## Development Notes

-For specific instructions and conventions related to developing with the Gemini CLI agent, please refer to [GEMINI.md](GEMINI.md).

 ## Usage

 1.  **Access the Application**: Open your web browser and navigate to `http://localhost:5173`.
-2.  **Register**: Click on the "Register" tab.
-Fill in your details, including a valid Indian phone number (starting with 6, 7, 8, or 9 and 10 digits long).
-Select your preferred verification method (Email or Phone).
+2.  **Register**: Sign up with your email and password.
 3.  **Verify OTP**: After registration, you will be redirected to an OTP verification page.
-Enter the OTP received via email or phone.
+Enter the OTP received via email.
 4.  **Login**: Once verified, you can log in using your registered email and password.
-5.  **Access Dashboard**: After logging in, you can navigate to the Indian Stock Market Dashboard by going to `http://localhost:5173/dashboard`.
+5.  **Explore**: Browse items, list your own, or initiate swaps.